 - Using a compass/map for directions, drawing maps for favourite routes; thinking about the position of countries in relation to each other on a world map.

 We warmly welcome parent helpers at Colerne and really appreciate any time you can give to us to help support the children with the learning of their basic skills in maths.
-Please speak to your child’s teacher or Rob Parsons if you would like to come in and help.
+Please speak to your child’s teacher or Mark Solomon if you would like to come in and help.

 Maths Basic Skills Opportunities